Paediatric Transition Service

 Who is Transition For?

 Transition is for anyone over 11 years and older who has an ongoing healthcare need.
 You may have asthma or epilepsy, you may struggle with your mental health or have diabetes.
 You may have a learning disability.
-Whatever your healthcare need, at some stage you will move from the children’s wards & join the adult healthcare system.
+Whatever your healthcare need, at some stage you will move from the children’s teams & join the adult healthcare system.
 We know this is scary.

 It would be lovely to keep the same medical team that you’ve known for years but unfortunately, they specialise in paediatrics and you’re becoming an adult.
 You probably don’t want to be surrounded by screaming babies when you come in for appointments either!
-Besides, the services that the adult healthcare system provide are more suited to your needs now.
-As you get older your medical condition is likely to stabilise and you’ll be thinking about careers, travelling, relationships, having more freedom etc.

 When do I Transition?